-Venison is a very healthy meat for your consumption.
-It is leaner although it is considered a red meat.
-Another great thing about venison is that often it is free, if you hunt it yourself.
+Venison is very healthy meat for your consumption.
+It is leaner although it is considered red meat.
+Another great thing about venison is that often it is free if you hunt it yourself.

 Which is what I’m going to go over with you.
 If you have ever considered hunting, then you probably also need to be aware of how to properly butcher a deer.

 Thankfully, it is a pretty easy and quick process once you get the hang of it.
 Plus, you can process the deer into many different kinds of meat.
 Deer is one of our main meat sources throughout the year.

 So knowing how to hunt and process a deer are vital in a homesteading lifestyle.
 Here is how you butcher a deer and process the meat:

 Tools Needed to Butcher a Deer:

 13 Steps to Butcher a Deer: